-In addition to his/her basis compensation, the CEO may also receive variable compensation.
-The purpose of this variable component is to promote the long-term development of Tenaris's business, to preserve the strength of its balance sheet, to improve the commitment and loyalty of shareholders, customers, suppliers and employees to the Company, and to reward the creation of sustainable value.
+In addition to his/her base compensation, the CEO may also receive variable compensation.
+The purpose of this variable component is to promote the long-term development of Tenaris's business, to preserve the strength of its balance sheet, to reward the achievement of environmental, social and governance goals, to improve the commitment and loyalty of shareholders, customers, suppliers and employees to the Company, and to reward the creation of long-term value.